datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
 Let's go over some examples.
 Our report has two values for the UK, one of which includes periods.
 We need to remove these periods.
-The REPLACE function allows us to replace a substring with nothing, which you do by replacing with empty quotes.
+The REPLACE function allows us to replace a substring with a new substring.
+You can remove the substring completely by replacing with empty quotes, as shown.

 ---